 How to Choose the Best Employee-Driven Ideas to Invest in

 While all innovations require a little luck if they are going to succeed, equipping yourself with a winning blueprint will significantly boost your likelihood of unlocking great results.
-Use the following checklist throughout the decision-making process to make sure you select the ideas that are most likely to be successful.

 1. Contextuality